Neylion/raspberry-pi/README.md

 ### Add environment variable - Raspbian
 Pre-requisite: For these steps "vim" is used as text editor.
 You can install it using the command ``sudo apt-get install vim``.

-1. Open up the terminal.
+1. Open up a terminal.
 2. Enter the command ``sudo vim /etc/profile``.
 3. Click the "i"-key to enter insert mode.
 4. At the bottom of the file, enter "export <VARIABLE_NAME>="<VARIABLE_VALUE>" (You can repeat this on multiple rows to add multiple variables).
 5. Press the "esc"-key and write ``:wq`` to save the file.
 6. You are now done but need to run a restart to make the variables available for use.
-7. (OPTIONAL) You can confirm that the environment variable has been created properly by going to the terminal and using the command ``printenv <VARIABLE_NAME>``.
+7. (OPTIONAL) You can confirm that the environment variable has been created properly by going to a terminal and using the command ``printenv <VARIABLE_NAME>``.

 ### Get the variable value in the code (.net core):
 1. Go to the code location where you want to use the variable value.